 Another great performing air rifle from Gamo!
 With this one, you can shoot .177 caliber at a speed of 1200 FPS.
 Whether you use it for pest control, target practicing, plinking, hunting small games, etc. it will get you excellent results all the way.

 Conventional air guns seem to do a perfect job when it comes to pest control within a short-range.
 When the distance is more, these don't come that effective to hit targets.
-This air rifle can handle long distance pest control while ensuring accuracy.
+This air rifle can handle long-distance pest control while ensuring accuracy making it one of the best rifle for rabbit and squirrel hunting.

 Featuring a skeleton stock, the material can withstand abuses and harsh weather without any issues.
 If you frequently go into nature for hunting, you will find the rifle to be enough durable and sturdy for pretty much everything the wilderness throws at it.

-The gun comes with a noise dampener that effectively reduces noise by 52%.
+The quiet air rifle comes with a noise dampener that effectively reduces noise by 52%.
 Practicing target shooting in the backyard will not make your neighbor disturbed.
 Also, squirrels, rats, and other pests are less likely to run away hearing the sound.

-Like most rifles on the list, this one also comes with a 4x32 scope so that you can take shots precisely and accurately out of the box.
-Scopes that come with rifles aren’t of good quality.
-Whereas, customers overwhelmingly praised the scope and its accuracy within a short-range.
+Like most rifles on the list, this one also comes with a 4x32 air rifle scope so that you can take shots precisely and accurately out of the box.
+Scopes that come with rifles aren't of good quality.
+Whereas, customers overwhelmingly praised the scope and its accuracy within a short range.

 What I like most: